timbeeler/physical-systems-api-test/README.md

 # Product Systems & Ops Coding testing for engineers

-This repostiroy provides a code test for Product Systems & Ops Engineers.
+This repository provides a code test for Product Systems & Ops Engineers.

 You have to implement a user story defined in this [document](./docs/stories.md).